bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-ChatGPT's Overall API Documentation: <https://platform.openai.com/>
+ChatGPT's Overall API Documentation (and where you can keep track of how many tokens you've used so ar): <https://platform.openai.com/>

 OpenAI's Playground (to test out completions): <https://platform.openai.com/playground>